Section 520b: large food stores

 All properties on which a key rent has been identified must be inspected.

 9. Valuation support

 - Rating Support Application (RSA)

 - National Valuation Unit

 Practice note 2017 - large food stores (750m² to 2,500m²)

 1.1Historically there has been almost continual growth in the food sector.
 Like for like sales of the major food operators have generally increased year on year and margins had been maintained.
 The sector as a whole was buoyant and was largely unaffected by the post 2008 recession.

 1.2 During the period since 2008 there has been a perceived shift in food shopping habits, with shoppers shopping more often in a wider variety of stores and retailers.
 As a consequence, occupiers of large food stores have tended to benefit from this change in shopping trends.

 1.3 Discount food retailers who occupy stores within this class, are increasing their portfolios by acquisition of existing stock and by new developments.
 The national supermarket chains have also changed their profile in this sector.
-Notably ASDA bought Netto in 2010 and the Co-op acquisition of Somerfield in 2009 meant they had to dispose of some stores due to competition rules.
-Some were sold to other food operators and some to non-food operators.
+Some have sold some units to other food operators and some to non-food operators.